-Prerequisite: Effective Fall 2014 intake Foundations of Math 11 or Pre-calculus 11 or, MATH 045, or equivalent
+Prerequisite: Foundations of Math 11 or Pre-calculus 11 or MATH 045, or equivalent 3 CR / (4,0)

-MATH 105 UT Introductory Programming with Statistics
+MATH 105 Introductory Programming with Statistics

-MATH 105 is a continuation of MATH 104, and is intended for students who plan to study Forestry at UBC.
+MATH 105 is a continuation of MATH 104, and is specifically intended for students who plan to study Forestry at UBC.
 The students will write their own programs and also use a library of programs in order to solve problems (word-processing, spreadsheet, and database programs).